 - If your guest list is long and you want the feel of classic elegance, a grand hotel ballroom may be your ideal choice.
 Most have plenty of space, and some can be incredibly ornate in their style and decor, making it easy for you to create an impressive backdrop for your guests.

-- For a unique wedding sites that still give off a sophisticated vibe, think mansions, historical buildings or castles.
-Many of these vintage-inspired venues are privately owned, and many have an intimate and personal feel.
+- For a unique wedding site that still give off a sophisticated vibe, think mansions, historical buildings or castles.
+Many of these venues are privately owned, and many have an intimate and personal feel.

 - For an exclusive setting and picturesque backdrop, private clubs and golf courses are typically immaculately maintained and well-staffed.
 Choosing one can give your guests entrance to a location they wouldn’t be able to visit otherwise, while offering stunning backdrops options for your photographer.